 A TRO, or temporary restraining order, is usually granted by a judge after a hearing with just the party asserting to be in fear of her/his safety.
 A TRO only works for about two weeks, after which a scheduled permanent restraining order hearing must be set.
-In this regard, the accused (defendant) must be personally served with the TRO and informed about the hearing.
+In this regard, the accused (defendant) must be personally served with the temporary order and informed about the hearing.
 Besides, the plaintiff should file an affidavit of service with the court.

 PPO, or permanent protection order, is strikingly similar to its TRO counterpart but doesn’t have an expiration date.
 A PPO can prevent the defendant from accessing the plaintiff’s place of residence, work as well as public places commonly frequented.
 It is also worth mentioning that if a protection order involves married parties who live together, the defendant will be kicked out of his/her home completely.

 After the hearing of PPO, the defendant to the protection order can rightfully contest the charge.
 In Colorado, the plaintiff has the burden of truth and a reputable defense attorney can convince the court, that is how things are!

 How can I defend myself against a restraining order?